-This unusual custom comes from the Romans, whose tradition included breaking of gold or silver with one half to be kept by the woman and the other half by the man as a pledge of their marriage.
+This unusual Coin – Laso Ceremony comes from the Romans.
+The tradition included dividing up a quantity of gold or silver with one half kept by the woman and the other half by the man as a pledge of their marriage.

 Nowadays, las arras (Spanish for “The Coins”), are 13 coins substituted for the gold and silver of old.

-There is a table with the coins in a small box on it.
-Alternative: A relative of the couple bring the box with the coins forward and gives to the Officiant
+A table sits with the coins in a small box.
+Alternative: A relative of the couple brings the box with the coins forward and gives it to the Officiant.

-Officiant removes the coins for the box and places them in Groom’s cupped hands.
+Officiant removes the coin – lasos from the box and places them in the Groom’s cupped hands.

 Groom: “Bride’s Name, receive also these coins: they are a token of the care that I will have for you so that we will not lack what is necessary for us in our home.”